gorouflex/AFKBot/README.md

 # AFK Bot

-A bot that prevent you AFK in a match
+A Bot that prevent you AFK in some games

+Write by Python language

 Before run the bot please make you installed Python

 ## Features: